patch/geo-region-pm6/README.md

 - `include`

     Accepts either a single region code or an array reference of region or country codes to be included in the resulting custom region.
+When a single argument is passed to the `new` constructor, it is treated as the value of `include`.

     ```perl
     # countries in the Europen Union
     Geo::Region->new(include => 'EU')
+    Geo::Region->new('EU')

     # countries in Asia plus Russia
     Geo::Region->new(include => [ 142, 'RU' ])
+    Geo::Region->new([ 142, 'RU' ])
     ```

 - `exclude`